opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/install-osb.md

 ## Supported operating systems

-OpenSearch Benchmark is developed for Linux and macOS and can only be installed on a compatible host, but you can run OpenSearch Benchmark workloads against any accessible OpenSearch cluster, regardless of that cluster's underlying operating system or hardware.
+OpenSearch Benchmark is supported on Linux and macOS, and can only be installed on a compatible host.
+You can run OpenSearch Benchmark workloads against any accessible OpenSearch cluster, regardless of that cluster's underlying operating system or hardware.

 ## Hardware considerations

-FOLLOWUP -> Asked in Slack, waiting for feedback.
+There are no specific hardware constraints regarding the OpenSearch Benchmark host, but there are still a few factors to keep in mind.

+First, you should decide whether you want to benchmark an existing cluster or if you want OpenSearch Benchmark to create a cluster

+consider which type of [workload]({{site.url}}{{site.baseurl}}/_tuning-your-cluster/opensearch-benchmark/workloads/) you want to use to measure the performance of your OpenSearch cluster.

 ## Prerequisite software packages